LeonardoDiGaetano/LeonardoDiGaetano.github.io/_projects/mock_class.md

 - Depth of insights and reflections in the report.

 ---
-#### Additional Resource
+#### Artifact
-For further reference, you can view the complete Jupyter notebook created in this session along with the students by clicking [here](../../assets/img/Notebook3.html).
+During the class, along with students, we have made a notebook to analyse Taylor Swift's discography.
+You can view the complete Jupyter notebook created in this session by clicking [here](../../assets/img/Notebook3.html).